REGISTER TO DONATE BLOOD AT THE BROOKLYN TECH BLOOD DRIVE ON DECEMBER 19th

 You must be 16 or older and weigh at least 110 pounds to donate blood.

-2. 16 Year Old NY Blood Center Permission Slip: If you are 16, you MUST also have the following permission slip signed (this one does not need to be notarized).
-This permission slip is linked below:
+2. 16 Year Old NY Blood Center Permission Slip: If you are 16, you MUST also have the following permission slip signed.
+This one does not need to be notarized.

 A document that has been notarized is one that has been marked with a stamp which indicates that the signature on the document is legitimate.
 A notary watches you sign a document, and then places the stamp near your signature.
 This shows that your parents signed the permission slip and that signatures were not forged.